Posted June 2020

 What about the debt avalanche method?

-If you require a little more motivation, experts such as Dave Ramsey - who popularised the debt snowball method - say that while avalanching your debts can be effective, personal finance is “20% knowledge and 80% behaviour...” so the quick-wins of snowballing may be more motivating.
+If you require more motivation, experts such as Dave Ramsey - who popularised the debt snowball method - say that while avalanching your debts can be effective, personal finance is “20% knowledge and 80% behaviour...” so the quick-wins of snowballing may be more motivating.

 It's time to melt your debts away